guillecosme/url-shortener/README.md

 # Guilherme Cosme | url-shortener
-Personal repository containing my own implementaion of a serverless url shortner
+Personal repository containing my own implementaion of a serverless url shortner by using Amazon Web Services (AWS)